Multi-Agent Reinforcement Learning for Network Load Balancing in Data Center: Implementation

-\textbf{MARL Settings.} To apply the QMIX algorithm, the action space is discretised so that the action set for each LB agent $i$ is $\mathcal{A}_i=\{1.0, 1.2, 1.4, 1.6, 1.8, 2.0\}^n$.
-QMIX follows a centralised training decentralised execution manner, with each load balancer having a $Q$ network for specifying the action choice.
-In order to implement the centralised training of the QMIX algorithm, TCP sockets are maintained among LB agents to create synchronised trajectories for training.
-The original SAC algorithm works for continuous action spaces only.
-Modifications are made based on~\cite{christodoulou2019soft} to support discrete action space.
-The hyperparameters for each learning agent (QMIX, I-SAC, S-SAC) are provided in Appendix~\ref{app:hyperparameter}.
+To apply the QMIX algorithm, the action space is discretised so that the action set for each LB agent $i$ is $\mathcal{A}_i=\{1.0, 1.2, 1.4, 1.6, 1.8, 2.0\}^n$.
+QMIX follows a CTDE manner, with each LB having a $Q$ network for specifying the action choice.
+In order to implement the centralised training of the QMIX algorithm, TCP sockets are maintained among LB agents.
+Through these TCP sockets, a master LB agent orchestrates the periodic process (every $250$ms) of making actions and collecting observations for all LB agents to create synchronised trajectories for training.
+During each episode, each LB agent collects their locally observed system states and rewards.
+At the end of each episode, their collected trajectories are merged on the master LB agent for centralised training.
+A global reward--the mean of rewards on all LB agents--is computed for each time step as.